Diazepam and Kava: Can You Take Them Together?

 Why is this important?

-People often reach for kava because it is sold over the counter and marketed as a natural anxiety and stress remedy.
-That positioning makes it easy to assume it is safe to add to a benzodiazepine.
-The pharmacology says otherwise: when two substances act on the same GABA system, their effects do not simply blend; they compound, and the increase in sedation is often more than the user expects.
+Kava is sold over the counter and marketed as a gentle, natural anxiety and sleep aid, which makes it easy to assume it is safe to add to a prescription sedative.
+The pharmacology says otherwise.

-Liver safety is a second concern.
-Kava has been associated with rare but severe cases of hepatotoxicity, prompting regulatory action in several European countries in the early 2000s.
-Diazepam is itself metabolized by the liver through the CYP3A4 and CYP2C19 pathways, so adding a herb with a documented hepatotoxicity signal is not a trivial decision.
-Long-term users of diazepam, people who drink alcohol, and those on other potentially liver-toxic medications should be especially cautious.
+There is a second, separate concern: kava has been linked to rare but serious cases of liver injury, which prompted regulatory action in several European countries in the early 2000s.
+Diazepam is also processed by the liver, so adding a herb with a documented liver-safety signal is not a trivial decision, particularly for long-term diazepam users, people who drink alcohol, or those taking other medicines that can stress the liver.

 What should you do?